New University of Lisbon

 Dr. R. Santos

-Rui Santos has a PhD in Environmental Engineering (Environmental Economics and Social Systems) from the New University of Lisbon and a MSc. in Operations Research from the Technical University of Lisbon (IST) and a Degree in Economics from Portuguese Catholic University.
+Rui Santos has a PhD in Environmental Engineering (Environmental Economics and Social Systems) from NOVA University Lisbon, a MSc. in Operations Research and Systems Engineering from the University of Lisbon (IST) and a Degree in Economics from Portuguese Catholic University.
 He is Full Professor at the School of Science and Technology, NOVA University Lisbon.
 He was Director of CENSE, Centre for Environmental and Sustainability Research, 2017-2021.
 He teaches environmental economics and ecological economics courses in several undergraduate and graduate programs.
-His research focuses in ecological economics, mainly in the areas of design and evaluation of environmental policy instruments, socio-economic assessments, mainly with applications in ecosystem services and biodiversity conservation, and water and waste management.
+His research focuses in ecological economics, mainly in the areas of design and evaluation of environmental policy instruments and socio-economic assessments, mainly with applications in ecosystem services and biodiversity conservation, and water and waste management.
 An economist by training, he has acquired a great deal of knowledge and experience in environmental science and engineering and has participated and coordinated several multidisciplinary projects integrating environmental and socio-economic aspects in the scope of national and international research projects and support to policy design and evaluation.

 Dr. N. Videira

-Nuno Videira has a PhD in Environmental Engineering from the New University of Lisbon (UNL) and a Master in Philosphy in System Dynamics from the University of Bergen.
-Currently, he is an Assistant Professor at the Department of Environmental Sciences and Engineering, where he collaborates in environmental economics and environmental management courses.
-His current research interests include mediated modelling, participatory methods for environmental and sustainability decisions, with applications to several topics, such as, human-wildlife coexistence, ecosystem services, water resource management, sustainable consumption, degrowth pathways and sustainability transitions.
+Nuno Videira has a PhD in Environmental Engineering from NOVA University of Lisbon and a MPhil in System Dynamics from the University of Bergen.
+Currently, he is Associate Professor at the Department of Environmental Sciences and Engineering at FCT NOVA, where he collaborates in several courses in the economics and environmental management area.
+His research work focuses on participatory system dynamics modelling approaches for stakeholder engagement in environmental and sustainability decisions, with applications to several topics, such as, human-wildlife coexistence, ecosystem services, water resource management, sustainable consumption, degrowth pathways and sustainability transitions.
 He has collaborated on several research projects and studies supported by national and international organisations.

 Sustainability Science (10 ECs)